"There is life after cancer."

 "Cancer doesn’t own me."

 Wayne Miller was diagnosed with Stage 4 colorectal cancer in 2012.
-And if you meet him, you’d never have any idea.
-Full of life, energy, and positivity, his fight continues with trial studies and treatments.
-Defying all the odds, he continues to run his family business and spends time with his wife and two children.
+And if you met him, you’d never have any idea.
+Wayne was full of life, energy, and positivity, and his cancer fight was an inspiration to many.

 "Prayer.
 No question about it - prayer."